 Committee Votes Recommendation (First Attempt) Recommendation (Second Attempt)

 All Yes Pass Pass

 One No Fail (Re-examination next Pass

-Two+ No's semester) Fail
+Two No's semester) Fail

 The annual evaluation form (Section 4.5) is also used for the prelim, but the overall recommendation must follow the above guideline.
 Students are admitted to candidacy for the Ph.D. degree only after passing the Preliminary Examination.
-If any student requires re-examination, the outcome can only be reported as "passed" or "failed."
+If any student requires reexamination, the outcome can only be reported as "passed" or "failed."
 If the student does not pass the preliminary examination, at least one semester must elapse before re-examination is permitted.
 Any student who fails re-examination will be dismissed from the program.

 Preliminary Exam Preparation course.
 The course "Preliminary Exam Preparation (CGN 6960)" guides a doctoral student to develop the research plan for the preliminary exam.
-The student is eligible to enroll in this course after completing the coursework.
-Since the Ph.D. student can register for the Dissertation Research after passing the preliminary exam, this course can be taken before passing the prelim if the student has already completed coursework but needs to register for a course to meet the full-time requirement.
+The student is eligible to enroll in this course after completing their coursework.
+Since the Ph.D. student cannot register for Dissertation Research until they have passed the preliminary exam, CGN 6960 can be taken before passing the prelim if the student has already completed coursework but needs to register for course credits to meet the full-time requirement.